-This year of practice is led by CIMC Core Teacher Matthew Hepburn, visiting teachers and the POC Affinity Group Leaders Novelette DeMercado and Vicky I. Please feel free to come to any, or all, of the monthly gatherings.
+The PoC Sangha will be supported by CIMC Core Teacher Matthew Hepburn, visiting teachers and the PoC Affinity Group Leaders (Novelette DeMercado and Vicky I).
+You’re invited to explore these Three Characteristics with the PoC Sangha at any, or all, of the monthly gatherings.

 White People Waking Up Study Groups